Lukarbonite/AutoPickup/README.md

 ## 👩‍💻 For Developers: Using the API

 If your mod features custom logic for breaking blocks or dropping items, you can easily integrate with Auto Pickup to provide your users with a seamless experience.

-The `AutoPickupApi` class provides a simple, static method to process drops.

 **1. Add Auto Pickup as a Dependency (build.gradle)**